angelsleung/angelsleung/README.md

 ### 1. Walk with Friends

-A full-stack JavaScript, React.js, and Node.js web app that encourages an active lifestyle by allowing users to create walking routes on a map and share them with friends.
+A full-stack JavaScript and React web app that encourages an active lifestyle by allowing users to create walking routes on a map and share them with friends.

 [Live Site](http://walk-with-friends-app.herokuapp.com) / [Source Code](https://github.com/angelsleung/walk-with-friends)